harikt/aurav2book/manuscript/router.md

     ));
 ```

-> N.b.: The leading slash separator is inside the params token, not outside.
+I> The leading slash separator is inside the params token, not outside.

 With that, the following routes will all match the 'archive' route, and will
 set the appropriate values: